 At this point in my journey with aging and Parkinson’s disease, I see only glimpses of the dark at the end of the tunnel.

-I’m still in pretty good shape with few physical caregiving requirements, but I benefit immensely from the emotional support I get from my friends and my families—both the Schappis as well as my housemates from Nepal.
-One of these days, though, I’ll be in the midst of the dark at the end of the tunnel, dependent on caregivers to help me both physically and mentally.
+I’m still in pretty good shape with few physical caregiving requirements, but I benefit immensely from the emotional support I get from my friends and my families—both the Schappis and my housemates from Nepal.
+One of these days, though, I’ll be in the midst of that dark end of the tunnel, dependent on caregivers to help me both physically and mentally.

 Each week at my Parkinson’s support group meetings, I see friends in the later stages of PD declining.
 I hear about the challenges they face and how much they depend on their caregivers—spouses, adult children and/or professionals.
 There is no denying that both family caregivers and paid professionals are responsible for supporting a vast number of seniors across this country.

-According to the Caregiving in the U.S. 2020 report published by the National Alliance for Caregiving (NAC) and AARP, an estimated 41.8 million adults provide care for a loved one over the age of 50 who lives with a chronic disability or suffers from the frailty of old age.
+According to the Caregiving in the U.S. 2020 report published by the National Alliance for Caregiving (NAC) and the AARP Public Policy Institute, an estimated 41.8 million adults provide care for a loved one age 50 or older.
 In America, the average family caregiver is a 49-year-old woman who works outside the home and also spends nearly 24 hours a week providing unpaid care for a relative.
 The average duration of caregiving is a whopping 4.5 years.

-Many caregivers struggle to balance their caregiving commitments with the requirements of work and family.
-Sandwich generation caregivers face unique challenges as they’re torn between raising their children and caring for aging relatives who need their help.
+Many caregivers struggle to balance their care commitments with the requirements of work and family.
+Sandwich generation caregivers face unique challenges as they’re torn between raising their children and supporting aging relatives who need their help.

 Specific caregiving responsibilities vary greatly, though.
 Some caregivers help with activities of daily living (ADLs), such as walking, eating, bathing, toileting and dressing.
 Others are tasked with assisting loved ones with instrumental activities of daily living (IADLs) like cooking, shopping, transportation and paying bills.
 Increasingly, informal caregivers also perform medical and nursing tasks like operating durable medical equipment, assisting with wound care and managing medications.